KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Strava by ianperrin](https://github.com/ianperrin/MMM-Strava)

+1. Recommendation: Found `uses: actions/checkout@v2` in file `node.js.yml`: Replace it with v4.
-1. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+2. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
-2. Deprecated: Found `stylelint-config-prettier` in file `package.json`: Update `stylelint` and remove `stylelint-config-prettier`.
+3. Deprecated: Found `stylelint-config-prettier` in file `package.json`: Update `stylelint` and remove `stylelint-config-prettier`.
-3. Recommendation: Found `XMLHttpRequest` in file `index.html`: Replace it with built-in fetch.
+4. Recommendation: Found `XMLHttpRequest` in file `index.html`: Replace it with built-in fetch.
-4. Recommendation: Replace eslintrc by new flat config.
+5. Recommendation: Replace eslintrc by new flat config.
-5. The branch name is 'master'.
+6. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-SugarValue by balharrie](https://github.com/balharrie/MMM-SugarValue)